nikerla/vc-content/pages/glossary/ecommerce-platforms.md

             <img alt="Best E commerce Platforms - Volusion" src="assets/images/volusion1.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
             Volusion is a simple website creation tool.
-It is represented in the top ecommerce platforms list just like Shopify and BigCommerce that offers some notable features that are highly appreciated by designers and developers.
+It is represented in the top ecommerce platforms list just like Shopify and BigCommerce and it offers some notable features that are highly appreciated by designers and developers.
 If you are more dedicated to the operational side of an ecommerce store than to its marketing-led features, you may consider choosing Volusion over BigCommerce.
 Like Shopify and BigCommerce, Volusion offers a perfect balance between providing everything you need to set up, operate and expand your business and leaving some space for your personal customization.
 Also, just like BigCommerce, Volusion offers a vast knowledge base, where you can get help setting up an online store of your own.
 Volusion even takes it a step further by featuring account specialists – personnel, who will assist you directly in building your website.
         </div>
     </div>
     <div class="text">
         <p>Another area where Volusion excels is customer support.
-The team puts a tremendous amount of effort in making sure their clients have the best experience.</p>
+The team puts a tremendous amount of effort into making sure their clients have the best experience, thus putting a legit fight for that best ecommerce platform title.</p>
         <p>Having these beautiful features as well as the full range of tools for marketing, Volusion, however, has some of the disadvantages of its own.
 Just like its two competitors, the big one is, of course, pricing.
 While having no transaction fees and lower credit card fees compared to the competitors, it does charge a lot of add-on fees, which may turn out to be expensive for a smaller company.
 Two other disadvantages include limited responsiveness and design options.
 In the age where most of the people surf the web via smartphones and tablets, it has become the best practice to have a responsive design.
-As for the design options, Volusion has a fairly limited choice of templates, while also making the new ones very expensive to use.</p>
+As for the design options, Volusion has a fairly limited choice of templates, while also making the new ones very expensive to use, which unfortunately doesn’t  help it with the claim to be the best e commerce platform on the market.</p>
     </div>
     <h2>3dCart</h2>
     <div class="col-w">